 Gillian Keegan MP, Parliamentary Under Secretary of State for Apprenticeships and Skills

 The coronavirus pandemic has highlighted inequalities in health, quality of work and labour market opportunities for individuals, families and communities.
 Basic skills levels are key in this.
 People have relied on literacy, numeracy, language and basic digital skills to access essential services online, stay connected, seek health advice or work from home.
 But those who don’t have the opportunity, the means or the skills to do this have been disadvantaged.

 Around nine million adults in the UK are held back by low basic skills.
 Better basic skills are vital to our national response to coronavirus, supporting a skills-led recovery and building back better to create a more inclusive and fairer society.

-This year’s conference will highlight how a focus on adult basic skills can enhance the employment and skills policy response to the pandemic.
+This year’s conference highlighted how a focus on adult basic skills can enhance the employment and skills policy response to the pandemic.
 As providers experiment with new ways of engaging learners and offering provision online, the conference will consider what the ‘new normal’ means for adult learners, in terms of quality and access to provision.

 We explored what we know, and don’t know, about what works in adult basic skills, to help identify what more needs to be done.